Skip to main content

 Arts Development Fund for Persons with Disabilities

-Non-profit NGOs or groups with relevant experience are subsidised to organise various time-defined arts programmes or activities for PWDs.
-This initiative seeks to enhance their arts knowledge, foster their interest in the arts, explore their potential, and nurture those with great artistic potential to strive for excellence and develop careers in the arts.
-In 2023-24, about $18.2 million was granted to 33 service units for carrying out 35 arts projects.
+The Arts Development Fund for Persons with Disabilities subsidises non-profit making NGOs/bodies with relevant experience in organising various time-defined arts programmes or activities for persons with disabilities (PWDs).
+The Fund aims to enhance participants’ arts knowledge, fostering their interest in the arts, explore their potential, and nurture PWDs with great artistic talent to strive for excellence and develop their arts careers.
+In 2024-25, a total of over $18.9 million was granted to 34 service units to implement 38 arts projects.

 Special Needs Trust

-With the Director of Social Welfare Incorporated as the trustee, the Special Needs Trust (SNT) provides reliable and affordable trust services for managing the assets of deceased parents.
-Regular disbursements will be made to the carers of their children with special needs, who may be individuals or organisations, in accordance with the parents’ wishes.
-This ensures that their assets will be used to meet the long-term daily needs of their children after their passing.
-As at 31 March 2024, a total of 18 SNT accounts have been set up.
+The Government established the Special Needs Trust (SNT) Office in December 2018.
+With the Director of Social Welfare Incorporated as the trustee, the SNT provides reliable and affordable trust services for managing the assets of deceased parents of children with special needs.
+Regular disbursements are made to the carers of these children, whether individuals or organisations, in accordance with the parents’ wishes.
+This ensures that the assets are used to meet the long-term daily needs of their children after the parents’ passing.
+As at 31 March 2025, the SNT Office received 91 applications for the service.

 Respite Services for Persons with Disabilities

-The number of residential respite places for PWDs was increased by 35 in 2023-24.
-From October 2023 onwards, 20 private RCHDs participating in the Bought Place Scheme are required to provide day respite services for PWDs.
-As at the end of March 2024, there were 231 day respite and 428 residential respite places available.
+The number of day and residential respite places for persons with disabilities (PWDs) increased by 22 in 2024-25.
+Starting from October 2023, 22 private Residential Care Homes for Persons with Disabilities participating in the Bought Place Scheme also provide day respite services for PWDs.
+As at the end of March 2025, there were 237 day respite places and 444 residential respite places.

 Archive